Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 Instructions

-- Pan fry the mushrooms: Heat 2 tablespoons extra-virgin olive oil in a large stainless steel frying pan or cast-iron skillet over medium-high heat.
+- Pan fry the mushrooms: Set a large stainless steel frying pan over medium-high heat, and add enough oil to coat the bottom of the pan.
 Once the oil is shimmering, use tongs to add mushrooms in a single, even layer (you will need to do this in batches).
 Do not touch the mushrooms for at least 2 minutes, then flip one of the mushrooms with the tongs.
 If it looks deeply golden-brown in color, it's ready.
-Depending on the type of stovetop you have, this may take up to 8 minutes.Flip the rest of the mushrooms, then cook for another 2 to 3 minutes until both sides are deeply golden-brown and crispy.
-Transfer the mushrooms to the paper towel lined plate and sprinkle generously with salt and black pepper.
-Repeat the frying process with the remaining mushrooms, adding more oil as necessary to coat the bottom of the pan.
+Depending on the type of stove top you have, this may take up to 8 minutes.Flip the rest of the mushrooms, then cook for another 2 - 3 minutes until both sides are deeply golden-brown and crispy.
+Transfer the mushrooms to the paper towel-lined plate and sprinkle generously with salt and black pepper.
+Repeat the frying process with the remaining mushrooms, adding more oil as necessary.
 Transfer the rest of the mushrooms to the plate and turn the heat off.
-Note: Stovetops vary a LOT in heat production and retention, so it's most important to use visual cues here instead of time-based cues.
+Note: Stove tops vary a LOT in heat production and retention, so it's most important to use visual cues here instead of time-based cues.
 You're looking mushrooms with a deeply golden-brown crusted exterior.Neutral frying oil, Salt and black pepper

 - Serve: Remove from the heat and transfer mushrooms to a serving plate.
 Serve immediately with a squeeze of lemon (if desired).1 Lemon